 S: AFUND GLOBAL 12 - for our favorite blue chip long term

-Spring/Summer 2005's favorite strategy will be Market Neutral Hedging:
+Our favorite strateges will be shorting or defensive Market Neutral

 Buying a strong stock while shorting an appropriate index (SPX or

 Nasdaq), or Pairs Trading - buying a strong company and selling a weak

 one in the same sector usually makes money whether the market moves up,